-Ariya acts as the power partner for its clients, providing end to end cost-effective, low-risk renewable energy generation and energy efficiency services to local flower and horticulture farms in East Africa with a focus on Kenya.
+Ariya acts as the power partner for its clients, providing end to end cost-effective, low-risk renewable energy generation, storage, stabilization, and energy efficiency services to local flower and horticulture farms in East Africa with a focus on Kenya.
 Agriculture is a cornerstone of Kenya’s economy, horticulture and the export of flowers are major sources of employment, with energy costs accounting for 15 percent of the input costs.
 The services provided by Ariya are structured to minimize the up-front investment required by farmers.
-A mixed technology approach, using various DRE and energy efficiency solutions, will allow flexibility in designing energy systems tailored for each user.
+A mixed technology approach, using various distributed renewable energy (DRE) and energy efficiency solutions, allow flexibility in designing bespoke systems for each user.

 The on-site power supply and management services provided by the project will enable flower farms and horticulture groups to displace grid power with renewable sources of power, leading to reduced energy costs and a reliable power supply not subject to load shedding or instability.
 Agriculture is a cornerstone of Kenya’s economy, with horticulture and the export of flowers serving as a major employers and energy costs accounting for 15 percent of input costs of Kenyan agriculture.
 By helping East African horticulture exporters to increase their bottom line, employees on their farms—ranging from 1,000 to 25,000 per farm and 50% women—and the associated local communities can benefit from greater job security and improved living standards.
 Other impacts include reduced carbon emissions, improved productivity, and reduced water usage resulting from farms using more sophisticated agriculture and horticulture techniques, and where legislation permits, the export of excess power to the grid or through micro-grid designs that permit supply to other local businesses and communities.
 Ariya will leverage Powering Agriculture’s investment to catalyze additional financing of 2.6 times the original award to install 20 systems totaling a minimum of 2.4MW over the life of the award period.